samar-ash/DataSet-For-Final/README.md

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data

 # House Prediction
-The purpose of this project is to predict the house prices based on some features.
+The purpose of this project is to predict the house prices based on some features.It is a regression problem.
 The data is for kaggle competition.
 I chose this dataset because my sister and I are in the process of buying a house and it would be interesting to see which features are more correlated and to see if we can predict the house price based on some features.

 -------------------------------------------------